carpentries-incubator/high-dimensional-stats-r/episodes/02-high-dimensional-regression.md

 ~~~
 {: .output}

+Now, we could do this for every feature in the dataset and rank the results.
 However, fitting models in this way to 5000 features
 is not very computationally efficient,
 and it would also be laborious to do programmatically.
 There are ways to get